from training.npr.org: https://training.npr.org/sources/kishana-taylor/

-Sarah Aarons is an earth scientist and assistant professor in San Diego who can speak about the effects of global climate change, the patterns of weather throughout history and decolonizing science.
-Decolonization efforts are designed to counteract the overrepresentation and dominance of white European values and ideas in numerous disciplines.
+Sarah Aarons is an earth scientist and assistant professor in the Geosciences Research Division of the Scripps Institution of Oceanography at the University of California, San Diego.
+She can speak about the effects of global climate change, the patterns of weather throughout history, and decolonizing science.

 Ernesto Alvarado is a research associate professor of wildland fire sciences in the School of Environmental and Forest Sciences at the University of Washington.
 He’s an expert on fire ecology and management, and can provide insight on the role climate change plays in wildfires and what we should do to better manage forests.

 Angela Anandappa is the founding executive director of the nonprofit Alliance for Advanced Sanitation, an organization focused on improving food safety.
 Anandappa has researched and worked in food industry safety and genomics for over 20 years.

 Aditi Pai is a professor of biology and co-director of the Teaching Resource and Research Center at Spelman College.
 She is an expert on genealogy and evolutionary biology, focusing on sexual selection.
 Pai piloted Spelman’s Genetic and Genealogy Program, where students track their genes, their history, and their relatedness to other humans in the world.